ChenxingWang93/learning-webgl/obsidian/Transformations/Cameras.md

 );

 // Update transformation

 const location = gl.getUniformLocation(program, "u_transformation");
 gl.uniformMatrix4fv(location, false, result);

 ```

 This already allows us to move the camera around just like any other object.
 But we still have one problem: making the camera look in a specific direction is rather complex.

-For instance, let's imagine that the camera is following a character in movement.
-Making the camera **target** the character at every frame could involve hard math.
-Fortunately for us, there is an easy way to make this through the following steps.
+>For instance, let's imagine that the camera is following a character in movement.
+Making the camera **target** the character at every frame could be very complex.
+Fortunately for us, there is an easy way to make this with math.

 To start with, we will need the **camera position** and the **target position**.
 We will asume that the camera is always [[Clip space projection#3D perspective|looking in the -z direction]], so if we subtract the **target** from the **camera position**, we'll get a vector that points in the direction we need.
 If we [[Operations in JavaScript#Vector normalization|normalize]] that vector, we'll get a unit vector called $Z$, which is the $Z$ component of the transformation matrix of the camera.